Skip to content

 Rep. Jimmy Dixon was next to speak, sharing he felt honored to be there in a heartfelt speech.

-“He understood the importance of livestock – that was a key to his success… I’m bold to say that if it weren’t for livestock this building would not be here, so we owe a debt of gratitude,” said Dixon, with a long pause trying not to get choked up, “to our hard-working family farms that he understood, and maximized, in a magnificent way with what he did here.”
+“He understood the importance of livestock – that was a key to his success… I’m bold to say that if it weren’t for livestock this building would not be here, so we owe a debt of gratitude,” he added with a long pause trying not to get choked up, “to our hard-working family farms that he understood, and maximized, in a magnificent way with what he did here.”

 Sam Shumate, southeast regional director for Senator Ted Budd, was also part of the ceremony, presenting a flag to the Futrelle family.